monam99/mmohamma.github.io/_pages/about.md

   - /about.html
 ---

 Hey!
-I am Mona, a senior bachelor's student of computer science and economics at the Sharif University of Technology, Tehran, Iran.
-Previously I was a scientific intern at IST Austria, working in Professor Chatterjee's amazing group on Prophet Inequality for a year.
+I am Mona, a senior bachelor's student of Computer Science and Economics at the Sharif University of Technology, Tehran, Iran.
+Previously I was a scientific intern at IST Austria, working in [Professor Chatterjee](https://ist.ac.at/en/research/chatterjee-group/)'s amazing group for a year.
+At Sharif, I have a privilege to work with [Professor Tefagh](http://sharif.edu/~mtefagh/index.html).
 Besides my academic career, I do enjoy traveling, photography, and fitness.

 Research
 ======